Battle of Boshof: Battle

 By 6pm with darkness having approached the volunteers waved a white flag and the surviving volunteers surrendered.
 The thunderstorm that could have covered their retreat then came across the battlefield.
 The battle lasted only three hours - in all eleven of the volunteers were killed, the rest were wounded and captured.
-De Villebois-Mareuil's Aide-de-camp Comté Pierre de Bréda was captured and was treated with chivalry by Methuen.
+De Villebois-Mareuil's Aide-de-camp Comte Pierre de Breda was captured and was treated with chivalry by Methuen.
 In addition Prince Bagration of Tiflis, a Russian volunteer was captured.
 British losses were three killed and ten wounded.

 Aftermath

 One week after his death the Boer Foreign Legion was disbanded and placed under General De la Rey to continue with the guerrilla phase of the war.

 The battle was the first time that the Imperial Horse Yeomanry had fought and was also their first victory.

 British troops buried De Villebois-Mareuil with full military honours.
 A mass was arranged by the Ligue de la patrie française which was held in his honour at the Notre Dame de Paris which 10,000 people attended.
 De Villebois-Mareuil's horse was taken to Britain by Lord Chesham, where it lived until February 1911.

 A monument was later erected on the Farm Middelkuil, ten kilometres East of Boshof, where the battle took place, to commemorate battle.